tldr-pages/tldr/pages/common/glab.md

 # glab

-> GitLab CLI tool to help working with GitLab from the command line.
+> GitLab CLI tool to help working with GitLab from the command-line.
 > More information: <https://github.com/profclems/glab>.

 - Create a merge request: